Jason Paige

-Jason Paige (born January 6, 1969) is an American singer, writer, record producer and actor best known for singing the first theme song for the English version of the Pokémon television series.
+Jason Paige (born January 6, 1969) is an American singer, writer, record producer and actor.
+He sang the first theme song for the English version of the Pokémon television series.

 Early life and education

 He is an alumnus of Fiorello H. LaGuardia High School and the Experimental Theatre Wing at New York University.

 Career

 Paige is best known for singing the first theme song for the English version of the Pokémon anime.
-He also sings "Viridian City" and sings as a background vocalist for the Pokémon 2.B.A.
-Master soundtrack.
 In an interview with the New York Post in 2016, Paige said he did not expect the song to become popular.
 In fact, he said that he "didn't really know much about Pokémon when I did the demo, other than [that] a scene in the cartoon caused a giant bout of epileptic seizures in Japan", referring to the infamous episode "Dennō Senshi Porygon."
-As a vocalist Paige toured for a year as the lead singer for the band Blood Sweat & Tears.

 He has sung and beat-boxed with Aerosmith on tour and on the Howard Stern re-mix of the hit single "Pink".
-Paige sang backgrounds for Michael Jackson and was the rap soloist for the song "Black or White" when it was performed at Michael Jackson's 30th Anniversary concert at Madison Square Garden.
 His one-man show is filled with socio-political sexual musical parody, confessions and impersonations.

 Paige has also lent his voice to video game soundtracks, such as Elite Beat Agents soundtrack, where he sings "Canned Heat" and "Walkie Talkie Man", and The Pink Panther: Passport to Peril, where he sings "Taj Mahal".
 He can also be heard on hundreds of various jingles, including Mountain Dew's "Bohemian Rhapsody" and Pepto-Bismol's "Nausea Heartburn Indigestion Diarrhea".
 He has written a number of songs for the TV series Rob & Big.
 His voice can also be heard in the Disney TV movie, The Color of Friendship, "The Jersey Boys", "Annie", and a couple characters in "Sausage Party".

 He can be heard singing backgrounds on The Art of McCartney tribute CD behind Billy Joel, Roger Daltrey, Kiss, Smokey Robinson and others.
 He has also performed with famous artists such as Foreigner, The Scorpions, Meat Loaf, Frankie Valli, Liza Minnelli and Enrique Iglesias, Oleta Adams, among many others.
 He has written and produced for Shoshana Bean, Becky Baeling, Mike Weaver and Suzie McNeil.

 As an actor, he can be seen as Peter in An Argentinian in New York, as a choir singer in A Walk to Remember, as the voice-over for Buttmeister in Meet the Spartans, as a medic in Make Yourself at Home, as a student in Election and as a parent in The Hustler.
 From 1995 to 2000, he produced and starred in his own musical comedy sketch show, The What's Up Show, which showed on Manhattan cable TV.